VidyaKamath1089/HUMAN-FOLLOWER-ON-RASPBERRY-PI/README.md

 To perform object tracking on Raspberry Pi in real-time using a 4-wheel robot

-Robot detects an object using a Machine Learning model 'MobileNet SSD v1 (COCO)' and TensorFlow Lite interpreter.
-The Robot follows the object and manoeuvres itself to get the object in the center of frame.
-While the robot is tracking / following the object, working of tracking algorithm and Robot's view can be accessed on a browser.
-Robot's view with information overlay is generated using OpenCV.
-The various overlays on a frame are shown in the picture below
+Robot recognises an object using TensorFlow Lite and the MobileNet SSD v1 (COCO) deep learning model.
+The Robot maneuvers itself to keep the object in the centre of the frame while following it.
+While the robot is tracking / following the object, working of tracking algorithm and Robot's view is accessed on a a different device using VNC remote desktop.
+Using OpenCV, a robot's perspective with an information overlay is produced.
+The image below displays a frame with numerous overlays.

 <p align="center">
    <img src="https://github.com/VidyaKamath1089/HUMAN-FOLLOWER-ON-RASPBERRY-PI/blob/main/RoboView.jpg" >